Hire a digital technology intern for up to 12 months in a full-time position, and get up to $15,000 for their salary and training.

 Don’t wait!
-A recent grad will bring new talent to your team, and you will allow them to gain meaningful work experience and the digital skills needed for the jobs of the future.
+A grad will bring new talent to your team, and you will allow them to gain meaningful work experience and the digital skills needed for the jobs of the future.

 Funded by Innovation, Science and Economic Development Canada.